 No. A permit is not needed to have a garage sale.
 Garage sale signs should go up no sooner than a day before and taken down right after the sale.

 Yes.
 A burn permit is required to burn leaves.
-The permit is free and is valid for six months.
+The permit is free and is valid for one year.
 Burn permits can be obtained from the Building Department at Village Hall.

 A representative of the neighborhood must complete and sign a Block Party Permit Request.
 Completed block party requests must be submitted at least 7 days prior to the scheduled event and must be approved by the Village prior to the event.

-Raising chickens is permitted in certain zoning categories if it meets requirements.
+Raising chickens is permitted in most residential zones if certain requirements are met.
 Please view the Rules and Regulations for chickens here.
 If you have any additional questions please call the Village Building Department at 708-301-1301.

 No. The Village does not require vehicle stickers.